 Mobile workshops should be developed concurrently with the selection of regular sessions.
-Deadlines for complete information for MWs is the same as for submitted sessions.
-As soon as your mobile workshops are identified, they can be written up and promoted along with other conference highlights in the Cal Planner.
+The timeframe for selecting and completing information for MWs is the similar to sessions; the full details of MWs (e.g., title, description, date and time, and cost) must be completed before the start of online registration.
+As soon as mobile workshops are identified, they can be written up and promoted along with other conference highlights in the Cal Planner.
 Mobile Workshops are listed in the first published Conference-at-a-Glance.

-Mobile Workshops and keynotes are the same as sessions in terms of title, abstracts and speakers and thus should be selected in the same timeframe as regular sessions are.
-Mobile Workshops are submitted for CM evaluation at the same time as regular sessions and keynotes, and when they are the number of CM being requested must be clear.
-The MW Coordinator should strive for each MW to have as much learning time as possible – e.g., on the bus if instruction is possible – but ultimately the amount of learning time between attendees boarding the bus until they disembark must be calculated.
+.
+Mobile Workshops are submitted for CM credits at the same time as regular sessions and keynotes/plenaries.
+The MW Subcommittee Chair should strive for each MW to have as much learning time as possible – e.g., on the bus if instruction is possible – but ultimately the amount of learning time between attendees boarding the bus until they disembark must be calculated.
 Generally, more learning time = more CM = more attendees.

 Here are some general guidelines:

-• Half-day mobile workshops are preferred in order to avoid constraints of meals away from the conference site and MW participants possibly having too much non-CM credit time.
-For an all-day (or ‘go-through-lunch’) workshop, it is beneficial – and an advertising opportunity - to have the lunch be sponsored.
-If sponsorship is not an option, the conference will provide a box lunch (either from the hotel or from somewhere on the way) or the moderator can arrange for lunch out on the tour.
-If you go with that option, be sure to check with the Conference Management Contractor about the maximum $$ that can be spent per attendee.
-The cost of the tour will need to include the lunch cost and the MW description should indicated that lunch is included.
+• Half-day mobile workshops are generally recommended so attendees are not away from the conference for the whole day. .
+For an all-day (or ‘go-through-lunch’) workshop, it is beneficial – and an advertising opportunity - to have the lunch sponsored.
+If sponsorship is not an option, the conference will provide a box lunch (either from the hotel or from somewhere on the way) or the moderator can arrange for lunch at a stop along the tour. .
+Lunch should be a reasonable cost as the fee for the MW needs to include the lunch cost, which should be indicated in the MW description.

 • Half-day MWs should go out after the opening speaker, if there is one and if possible.
-More importantly, morning MWs should be back in time to allow attendees to go to the day’s luncheon, especially if a Keynote speaker or Awards luncheon.
+More importantly, morning MWs should be back in time to allow attendees to attend a planned Keynote Luncheon or other lunchtime event.
 Afternoon MWs should return by 5pm or 6pm – depending on the starting time of evening events.

-• MW leaders will need to provide the same information as is provided for session submitted online since the CM information is required and a description of the MW is needed for the program.
+• MW leaders will need to provide the same information as is provided for session submittals since the CM information is required and a description of the MW is needed for the program.

-• MW leaders will need to provide time and transportation requirements to the CHC during the process in order to allow the cost of the MW to be calculated and disclosed in the Early Registration materials.
+• For applicable MWs that require a chartered bus, the MW Subcommittee Chair will need to provide time and transportation requirements to the Conference Management Contractor so that the cost can be reflected in the MW fee..
 A sample form that can be used for MW tracking and analysis is found in Appendix M.

-• All-day or more-than-1/2 day MWs are okay on one of the 2 full days of the conference.
-They are preferred on the day of an awards luncheon or lunch on your own (vs. on the day of a keynote luncheon).
-The all-day MWs should go out after participants have a chance to grab the continental breakfast during its announced time.
+• All-day or more-than-1/2 day MWs are okay on either of the two full days of the conference, but they are preferred on the day when a Keynote Luncheon is not planned or when lunch on your own that day.
+If possible, an all-day MWs should go out after participants have a chance to grab the continental breakfast during its announced time.

 • The conference budget should account for water and possibly snacks for all MWs.